-- 5.3.2 The purpose of As-built Drawings is: - a) to be used by maintenance contractor and for troubleshooting and audit. - b) to be used by renovation/extension contractor for extension or renovation of existing facilities. - c) to be used by future purchaser of the facilities in evaluating the property. - 5.3.3 The common problem associated with As-built Drawings is the long delay in having them submitted and, when finally submitted, are not accurate and often only a reproduction of the original Tender drawings with hardly any updates on them.
-This problem is compounded when Consultants do not have any resident site supervisor or inadequate site supervision to monitor and verify changes at site. - 5.3.4 Endorsement of As-built Drawings could have two endorsements: - a) The Contractor's endorsement shall vouch for the accuracy of the As-built Drawings.
+- 5.3.2 The purpose of As-built Drawings is: - a) to be used by the maintenance staff and for troubleshooting and audit. - b) to be used by renovation/extension contractor for extension or renovation of existing facilities. - c) to be used by future purchaser of the facilities in evaluating the property. - 5.3.3 The common problem associated with As-built Drawings is the long delay in having them submitted and, when finally submitted, are not accurate and often only a reproduction of the original Tender drawings with hardly any updates on them.
+This problem is compounded when Consultants do not have any resident site supervisor or inadequate site supervision to monitor and verify changes at site. - 5.3.4 Endorsement of As-built Drawings consists of two types: - a) The Contractor's endorsement is to vouch for the accuracy of the As-built Drawings.
 The endorsement shall be by the Contractor's firm and not the Contractor's Professional Engineer as this is a contractual matter between Employer and Contractor.
-It is deemed inappropriate to involve the Contractor's engineer in his capacity. - b) The Consultant's endorsement is to certify that he has carried out his duties, as the Submitting Engineer, and that the As-built drawings are accurate.
-In a turnkey contract, the Turnkey Contractor's Consultant takes on this responsibility.
+It is deemed inappropriate to involve the Contractor's engineer in his capacity. - b) The Consultant's endorsement with his PEPC stamp is to certify that he has carried out his duties, as the Submitting Person and that the As-built drawings are accurate, and only if such As-built drawings are required to be submitted to Authorities/Agencies.
+For As-built drawings not required to be submitted to Authorities/Agencies, there is no necessity to endorse such drawings, and the consultant's ECP cover letter approving the As-built drawings/documents will suffice, unless the consultant is contractually bound to use his PEPC stamp for such endorsement.
+In a turnkey contract, the Turnkey Contractor's Consultant takes on this responsibility as the Submitting Person.

-- 5.3.5 To overcome the problems and responsibility of the Consultant in endorsing Asbuilt Drawings and O&M Manuals, the measures recommended are: - a) The Consultant should insist that the Employer engages resident site supervisor(s) reporting directly to the Consultant whose duty is to ensure the Contractor's site team continually updates As-built records as installation progresses.
+- 5.3.5 To overcome the problems and responsibility of the Consultant in endorsing As-built Drawings and O&M Manuals, the measures recommended are: - a) The Consultant should insist that the Employer engage sufficient resident site supervisory staff (Inspector of Works) reporting directly to the Consultant whose duty is to ensure the Contractor's site team continually updates As-built records as installation progresses.
 Resident site staff seconded to the Consultant for this purpose must also be under the Consultant's effective control. - b) For large projects, the Employer should deploy a site team under the control of the Consultant dedicated to recording As-built installations. - c) To limit the long delay in preparation and submission of As-built drawings and O&M manuals by Contractors, the submission should be a condition for the issuance of Practical Completion Certificate (CPC), preferably within one month of CPC which will be backdated not more than one month prior to the day acceptable As-built Drawings and O&M Manuals are received.